 Proto-Maritime is reconstructed as having 20 phonemes.
 It was characterised by its three points of vowel articulation, a lack of voicing contrast amongst consonants and the prominence of velar, uvular and glottal sounds.
 Syllables were simple or moderately complex.

-The standard model of PDK has stood the test of time, but some uncertainties remain.
+The standard model of PM phonology has stood the test of time, but some uncertainties remain.
 These are indicated below.
 The language was unwritten.
-We must assume that it had dialects, but nothing is known about them.
+It is believed that there were two dialects, one spoken on Mohai, one on Pheku.
+Little is known about them, however.

 Diphthongs & Triphthongs

-The combination of any monophthong with short i or u was a valid diphthong in PDK.
-I and u reduced nearly to /y, w/ whilst a and e kept their full sound.
-At this stage, it is impossible to tell which vowel reduced in the diphthongs iu and ui.
+The combination of any short monophthong with a short i or u was a valid diphthong in PM.
+I and u reduced nearly to /j, w/ whilst a kept its full sound.
+At this stage, it is no longer possible to tell which vowel reduced in the diphthongs iu and ui.

-High vowels were lowered to mid-high when adjacent to uvular consonants.
-So i would be pronounced /e/ and u would become /o/.
+Close vowels were lowered to close-mid position when adjacent to uvular q.
+So

-Finally, the language possessed four other sonorants.
-These were:
+Finally, the language possessed four voiced, non-nasal sonorants.

-Only the following syllable types were permitted in Proto-Dahu-Kemba:
+Only the following syllable types were permitted in Proto-Maritime: